Make Literary Magic Logo: Purple book with turquoise quill pen and golden flying figure emerging from the ink.

 If your story is where you want it at the sentence level, then you’re ready for a copy edit.
 Woo!
 Getting to this point is not for the faint of heart.
 I mean, you wrote and revised a novel.
 You’re kind of amazing.

 Today’s publishers expect you to present your story in its best form, and if you’re self-publishing, then the burden of creating a professionally edited book falls entirely on you.
-Copy editing is a critical stage in the editing process that tidies up the mechanics of your writing and gives it that ready to share shine.
+Copy editing is a critical stage in the editing process that cleans up the mechanics of your writing and gives it that ready to share shine.

 I reached out to Kimberly following a recommendation from a fellow editor.
 The task at hand was to edit and proofread the Summer 2021 issue of Revealed x Curve Magazine, which is a 40-page highly editorial and content-rich trade publication.
 After an introduction via Zoom and a brief email exchange, I knew that I found the right person for the project.
 I was right.
 Kimberly is a delight to work with.
 She is a professional with excellent written and verbal communication skills, and, what is paramount when dealing with a complex project, punctual.
 Her editing style is clean, kind, and yields well-written, easily digestible, and elegant content that is a pleasure to read.
 Kimberly preserved the voice of each writer, which I value highly, being a writer myself.
 She was able to correct a myriad of grammar and punctuation issues, weed out typos, and improve the style.
 The result is the best edition of the magazine to date.
 I highly recommend Kimberly and can’t wait to work with her again.